Luketedwards/memorise-a-deck-of-cards/README.md

 ### Wireframes

-Wire frames were generated using Balsamiq, and can be viewed below.
+Wire frames for the main game area were generated using Figma, and can be viewed below.

 - [Game Page Desktop](assets/wireframes/Game-Page-Desktop.png)
 - [Game Page Mobile](assets/wireframes//Game-page-mobile.png)